Kanaad63/Internship/README.md

 Task-2

-2) It's Food calorie predictor model which will detect the food type by using Convolutional Neural Network (CNN) and also it estimates the weight and calories of food.
+2) It's Food calorie predictor model which will detect the food type and also it estimates the weight and calories of food.